 H Holi (15 Phalguna): Water festival held during Dol Purnima (full moon) to celebrate the beginning of spring, most popular in the north.
 Expect to be bombarded with water, paint, coloured powder and other mixtures; they can permanently stain clothing, so don’t go out in your Sunday best.

-N Khajuraho Dance Festival: The country’s finest dancers perform in front of Madhya Pradesh’s famous erotic sculpture-carved shrines.
+N Khajuraho Festival of Dance: The country’s finest dancers perform in front of Madhya Pradesh’s famous erotic sculpture-carved shrines.

-H Gangaur (3 Chaitra): Rajasthani festival (also celebrated in Bengal and Odisha) in honour of Parvati, marked with singing and dancing.
+H Gangaur (3 Chaitra): Rajasthani festival (also celebrated in Bengal and Odisha) in honour of Gauri (Parvati), marked with singing and dancing.

 H Ramanavami (9 Chaitra): Birthday of Rama, the hero of the Ramayana, celebrated with readings of the epic and discourses on Rama’s life and teachings.

-C Easter (movable feast): Celebration of the resurrection of Christ.
+C Easter (moveable feast): Celebration of the resurrection of Christ.
 Good Friday in particular is a day of festivity.

 P Pateti:Parsi new year, also known as Nav Roz, celebrating the creation of fire.
 Feasting, services and present-giving.

 P Khorvad Sal (a week after Pateti): Birthday of Zarathustra (aka Zoroaster).
 Celebrated in the Parsis’ fire temples, and with feasting at home.

 HS Baisakhi (1 Vaisakha): To the Hindus, it’s the solar new year, celebrated with music and dancing; to the Sikhs, it’s the anniversary of the foundation of the Khalsa (Sikh brotherhood) by Guru Gobind Singh.
 Processions and feasting follow readings of the Granth Sahib scriptures.